Toruse/toruse.github.io/source/_enportfolio/43/razrabotka-cms-magazina.md

     height: 423
 ---

-**CMS Магазина** - веб-приложение для электронной коммерции.
+**Store CMS** - e-commerce web application.

 ---

-Место работы
+Place of work

-* Компания _Belka-z_
+* Company _Belka-z_

-Реализованный функционал
+Implemented

-* Корзина.
+* Basket.
-* История покупок.
+* Purchase history.
-* Интеграция сайта с 1С:Предприятием.
+* Website integration with 1C:Enterprise.
-* Авторизация при помощи социальных сетей.
+* Authorization using social networks.

-Проделанная работа
+Work done

-* Спроектирована структура таблиц для сохранения заказа.
+* Designed table structure for order saving.
-* Написана корзина для добавления товара.
+* A shopping cart has been created for adding products.
-* Сделано оформление заказа с учетом купонов и скидок на товар.
+* The order was placed taking into account coupons and discounts on goods.
-* В личном кабинете добавлена возможность просматривать историю покупок и состояние заказа.
+* In your personal account, the ability to view your purchase history and order status has been added.
-* Реализована админ панель для управления заказами.
+* Implemented an admin panel for order management.
-* Спроектирована структура таблиц для импорта данных из 1С:Предприятия, и синхронизации с каталогом интернет магазина.
+* Designed a table structure for importing data from 1C:Enterprise and synchronizing with the online store catalog.
-* Реализован экспорт товаров и заказов из 1С:Предприятия.
+* Export of goods and orders from 1C:Enterprise has been implemented.
-* Реализован импорт заказов в 1С:Предприятие.
+* Import of orders into 1C:Enterprise has been implemented.
-* Сделана интеграция для регистрации в магазине при помощи социальных сетей.
+* Integration has been made for registering in the store using social networks.

-Использовались технологии / инструменты
+Technologies / tools

-* Yii 2, phpQuery, PHP, VK API, jQuery, JavaScript, HTML, CSS, 1С:Предприятие, OpenServer, PhpStorm, Git, Bitbucket.
+* Yii 2, phpQuery, PHP, VK API, jQuery, JavaScript, HTML, CSS, 1C:Enterprise, OpenServer, PhpStorm, Git, Bitbucket.